Decathlon/vitamin-ios/Sources/VitaminUIKit/Components/Snackbar/README.md

 `pushVitaminSnackbar(title:message:image:autoDismiss:dismissDelay:dismissOnTap:bottomMargin:maxWidth:)`

 All parameters have the same meaning than on a regular VitaminSnackbar.
-Theay can be passed through `VitaminSnackbar.BasicConfiguration` and `VitaminSnackbar.DismissConfiguration` structs.
+They can be passed through `VitaminSnackbar.BasicConfiguration` and `VitaminSnackbar.DismissConfiguration` structs.
 They also have the same default values.

-The only exceptions are :
+The only exceptions are:
 - `maxWidth`: it is optioanl, and default value is `nil`.
-If you do not set it, the maxwidth of the snackbar will be the width of the View of the controller, with a margin of 10 on each side.
+If you do not set it, the max width of the snackbar will be the width of the View of the controller, with a margin of 10 on each side.
 - bottomMargin: snackbar will always be centered horizontally in view, but you can decide the space between the bottom of the view and the bottom of the snackbar.
 Default value is 10

-This method has also a great advantage : it automatically handles the fact that only one sncakbar should be displayed.
+This method has also a great advantage: it automatically handles the fact that only one snackbar should be displayed.
-If you call it while a snackbar is already displayed, it will first dismiss it, then diaplay the new one.
+If you call it while a snackbar is already displayed, it will first dismiss it, then display the new one.

 ```swift
 // anywhere in your viewcontroller's code